Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Background

 To effectively capture the long-wavelength behavior of the system using a tensor with a finite bond dimension, local entanglement removal must be done.
-The basic idea of local entanglement removal involves gluing two tensors together and subsequently slicing them apart again.
+The basic idea of local entanglement removal involves gluing two tensors together and then slicing them apart again.

-CDL tensors can be removed by the Graph Independent Local Truncation~\cite{hauru2018GILT}.
-The idea of GILT is to modify a subset of a tensor network such as a plaquette, so that the modified subnetwork still looks the same from external legs, but the entanglement through a certain internal leg is reduced,
+CDL tensors can be removed by graph-independent local truncation~\cite{hauru2018GILT}.
+The idea of GILT is to modify a subset of a tensor network such as a plaquette, so that the modified sub-network still looks the same from external legs, but the entanglement through a certain internal leg is reduced,